Skip to main content

 Gradients from the position

-tctx.pos is the position in drawing space, so a linear gradient is a projection onto a direction:
+tctx.pos is the position in drawing space, so a linear gradient is a projection onto a direction (this is exactly what the built-in LinearGradient does):

 "use gpu";